 About an hour north of downtown, DeLeon Springs State Park is home to the Old Spanish Sugar Mill Grill & Griddle House, built in a replica of a historic building.
 Here, children can make their own pancakes and add chocolate chips, nuts and fruit as toppings.
 Afterward, outdoor fun includes a dip in the natural spring, a canoe ride or a nature walk through a floodplain forest.

-At Universal Orlando, select on-property resorts offer daycare services for children ages 4 to 12.
-These include Campo Portofino at Loews Portofino Bay Hotel, Camp Li’l Rock at Hard Rock Hotel and The Mariner’s Club at Loews Royal Pacific Resort.
+At Universal Orlando Resort, select onsite properties offer daycare services for children ages 4 to 12.
+These include Campo Portofino at Loews Portofino Bay Hotel, Camp Li’l Rock at Hard Rock Hotel® and The Mariner’s Club at Loews Royal Pacific Resort.

 At the Hyatt Regency Grand Cypress, Camp Hyatt is available for bathroom-independent children ages 3 to 12.
 Here, kids can swim, enjoy craft activities and participate in outdoor fun.